Fredrik Charpentier LjungqvistProfessor of History, especially Historical Geography

-Fredrik Charpentier Ljungqvist has been teaching at the undergraduate and master programmes of the Department of History, Stockholm University, since 2007, and since 2010 at the history course for the Elementary School Teacher Education Programme, Stockholm University.
-Ljungqvist have been supervisor of more than 20 student writing bachelor thesis in history, and has been invited as a guest lecture, for courses on both advanced and doctoral level, both at other universities in Sweden and abroad in palaeoclimatology.
+Fredrik Charpentier Ljungqvist has been teaching at the undergraduate and master programmes of the Department of History, Stockholm University, since 2007.
+Ljungqvist have been supervisor of more than 25 student writing bachelor thesis in history, and has been invited as a guest lecture, for courses on both advanced and doctoral level, both at other universities in Sweden and abroad in palaeoclimatology.
 He has also held numerous popular science lectures, in both history and palaeoclimatology, at museums, public libraries, local history societies and for non-profit associations.
-Ljungqvist is at present co-supervisor for three PhD students: one in history, one in agrarian history, and one in earth sciences.
+Ljungqvist is at present main supervisor for one PhD student and co-supervisor for two PhD students: one in history, one in agrarian history, and one in earth sciences.

 ISI Web of Science [Google Scholar])